toggledbits/IntesisWMPGateway/README.md

 over than the Vera's configured unit, setting `ForceUnits` to "C" or "F" will cause the plug-in to display Fahrenheit or Celsius, respectively.

+Note that this variable is not automatically created with the device.
+You will need to create it using the "Create Service" tab in the device's Advanced settings page.
+The service name is (copy-paste recommended) `urn:toggledbits-com:serviceId:IntesisWMPGateway1`.

 ## Reporting Bugs/Enhancement Requests ##

 Bug reports and enhancement requests are welcome!
 Please use the ["Issues" section](https://github.com/toggledbits/IntesisWMPGateway/issues) of the Github repository to open a new bug report or make an enhancement request.